This function performs quality control, filtering, normalization, and transformation

 of sequencing data raw counts.

-It can also build phyloseq
+It can also build phyloseq objects for downstream ecological analyses,

 and optionally returns intermediate processing steps.